Słupca: History

 History of Słupca dates back to the Middle Ages.
 On November 15, 1290 Polish Duke Przemysł II granted Słupca town rights.
 In 1296 Słupca's town privileges were renewed; this time Słupca was granted a range of new privileges.
 It is inhabited by about 1000 people.
 On November 11, 1314 King Władysław I the Elbow-high granted Slupca a privilege to establish a mint and produce coins.
 Since 1314 it was located in the Kalisz Voivodeship of the Polish Kingdom.
 In 1331 the town was raided and burned down by the Teutonic Knights.
 A defensive wall of the length of 1100 meters was constructed between 1375 and 1382.
 During the Thirteen Years' War (1454–1466) the town of Slupca sent 20 knights so as other 9 biggest towns of Greater Poland did.
 By the end of 15th century Słupca was inhabited by about 2000 people.
-During the Swedish occupation of Poland the town was looted several times and after the Second Partition of Poland in 1793 it was annexed by Prussia.
+During the Swedish occupation of Poland the town was looted several times.

+After the Second Partition of Poland in 1793 it was annexed by Prussia.
 In 1794 it was a base for the Polish Kościuszko Uprising.

-In 1807 Słupca became part of the short-lived Polish Duchy of Warsaw and after the Vienna Congress of 1815 it became part of the Congress Kingdom of Poland, later on forcibly annexed by Russia.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw and after the Vienna Congress of 1815 it became part of the Congress Kingdom of Poland, later on forcibly annexed by Russia.
 At the turn of the 19th century the defensive walls were dismantled.
 In the 19th century, there was economic growth due to Słupca's location on the route to Berlin.
 In 1867 the county of Słupca was created.

 During World War I, on August 2, 1914, the town was seized by the German Army.
 During the subsequent German occupation, the local population was subjected to economic exploitation, requisitions of goods and deportations to forced labour in Germany.
 The local population organized a resistance movement, including a local unit of the secret Polish Military Organisation.